 - Automatic pool cleaners can be a great option if you don’t want to manually vacuum your pool.

 Supplies You Need To Manually Vacuum Your Pool

 Here is a list of supplies you will need to vacuum your swimming pool manually:

 - Vacuum head

 - Skimmer attachment for vacuum (also called a skimmer vac)

-- Hose for the vacuum that can extend all around the pool
+- Pool vacuum hose that can extend all around the pool

 - Pool brush

 What To Do Before You Vacuum Your Pool

 Before you vacuum your pool, you’ll want to brush the sides and floor.
 Algae will generally stick to the surfaces of the pool, so brushing will aggravate the particles and make it easier to remove them later with the vacuum.